MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Supports $expand.
               \[Approvals \<IMicrosoftGraphApproval\[\]\>\]:
               \[AssignedLicenses \<IMicrosoftGraphAssignedLicense\[\]\>\]: The licenses that are assigned to the user, including inherited (group-based) licenses.
-This property doesn't differentiate directly assigned and inherited licenses.
+This property doesn't differentiate between directly assigned and inherited licenses.
 Use the licenseAssignmentStates property to identify the directly assigned and inherited licenses.
 Not nullable.
 Supports $filter (eq, not, /$count eq 0, /$count ne 0).